connamara/quickfixn/Examples/Standalone/SerilogLog/README.md

 The solution contains 2 projects:

 1. The SerilogLog is a sample implementation of ILog and ILogFactory.
-NOTE: this is a sample, NOT a finished ready-to-use product.
+     _NOTE: this is a sample, **NOT** a finished ready-to-use product.
-Follow comments in the source code to adjust the example to your actual requirements.
+     Follow comments in the source code to adjust the example to your actual requirements._

 2. The UnitTests are proof that limits for log size are working.

 The projects are dependent on QuickFix.dll (ILog and ILogFactory interfaces).
 Assuming the standard directory structure, the reference path is:

-...\QuickFIXn\bin\Release\netstandard2.0\QuickFix.dll
+    <project-root>\QuickFIXn\bin\Debug\net6.0\QuickFix.dll

 You need to build QuickFIXn release configuration to have the DLL available.
 Alternatively, you can change the reference in the both projects.